About our Bethlehem Physio practice

 Shannon has been a member of the Body In Motion team since 2007 after several years working & travelling in the UK.
 Whilst in the UK, Shannon qualified as a Clinical Pilates Instructor with the Australian Physiotherapy Pilates Institute (APPI).
 Shannon has completed further Pilates equipment training & also Antenatal & Postnatal Pilates through APPI & is also a certified PINC Cancer Rehabilitation Physiotherapist.
 She is passionate about working in this field; there is real lack of support for women once they have completed their medical treatment & PINC rehab helps these women to have quality survivorship & get back to the things that matter most to them.

 Outside of work, Shannon is kept busy with her family either doing DIY at home or enjoying the great outdoors.
-Shannon is a keen member of Mount Runners & Walkers & enjoys the snow with the family in winter.
+Shannon enjoys mountain biking, waterskiing & snowboarding with her family.

 BPhty, MHSc Hons, PG Dip Musculoskeletal Physiotherapy, Western Accupuncture, MPNZ